Redundancy Bumping Rules for Employers

 IN THIS SECTION

 Redundancy is a difficult process, requiring the employer to balance the needs of the business with handling the procedure lawfully and sensitively.
+Before embarking on a redundancy process, the employer is required to consider alternative options, which may include redundancy bumping.

 The following practical guide for employers, HR personnel or anyone responsible for the redundancy process looks at the redundancy bumping rules, from what these are and whether bumping is legal.
 We also look briefly at the benefits and risks around redundancy bumping, providing some best practice tips on how to use redundancy bumping effectively.